radzionc/increaser/prompts/context.md

 In the "Templates" subpage, users can create, edit, and delete task templates.
 A task template contains the same fields as a task, so when the user creates a task or a TaskFactory, if there are templates for a selected project, they will see an option to use a template, and if they select a template, the task form will be pre-filled with the template data.
 User can also turn an existing task into a template.

 A task have a "Start" button that will start a focus session for that task.

-## Schedule

-On the "Schedule" page, the user can set the time when they want to start and finish work; wake up and go to bed; have their first and last meals.
-The app prompts the user to set the time so that they have 16 hours of intermittent fasting, no food 60 minutes after waking up, no food 3 hours before sleep, 2 hours of relaxation before bed, and an optimal 8 hours of sleep.
-Since Increaser can only know when the user started and finished work based on user time tracking, we show a report for the last 30 days showing the user's start and end work time, average time when they start work, average time when they finish work, and the number of times they worked late, e.g., after the user's set work end time.

 ## Ideas